Skip to main content Skip to secondary navigation

 • People with limited motor ability execute daily tasks

-• Haptic interface for interaction with remote robotics systems and AR/VR experiences.
+• Haptic interface for remote robotics systems and AR/VR experiences

-• A smart physical assistant that could perform actions in response to human requests, including those given by keyboard, myoelectric, verbal, gaze and other methods
+• A smart physical assistant that performs actions in response to human requests, including those given by keyboard, myoelectric, verbal, gaze and other methods

 Advantages